krstivoja/Projects-folders-listing/README.md

 ## Project password is "dev"
-You can change it in index.php file on line 7.
+You can change it in index.php file on lines 7 and 32.